Skip to content

 JSON Configuration Structure

 Create a configuration file using the JSON template provided in the report module repository.
-The Report section uses standard properties which should not be modified, only values should be customised.
+The Report section uses standard properties.
+Avoid modifying the property fields, only values should be customised.
 The Options, InfoLevel, and HealthCheck sections should be tailored to your specific module requirements.
 Additional schemas may be added if necessary.

 JSON